 In Canada, the Youth Criminal Justice Act (YCJA) applies to youths between the ages of 12 and 18 that have been charged with a criminal offence (often referred to as young offenders).
 Whether proceedings against the accused are brought in youth court depends upon the date that the offence was alleged to have taken place, not the age of the individual at the time that they are charged or brought to trial.
 This Act sets out the special ways that youth ought to be treated and recognizes a number of principles that differentiate them adult accused people.

-Brampton Youth Criminal Laywer (YCJA)
+Youth Criminal Laywer (YCJA) in Brampton

 Key principals that govern youth Crime in Canada